tingyu12345/white/en_club/0719_What makes a good life.md

 In 2023, I joined a yoga class because a good friend invited me.
 The yoga coach was super nice and patient, and every time I finished a class, I felt more relaxed and connected with others.
 I even made some new friends, so it was a great experience for me.

 Last year, I also started going to the gym and took workout classes for six months.
-I wanted to get healthier, build some muscle, and make exercise a regular habit.
+I wanted to get more healthy, build some muscle, and make exercise a regular habit.

 Joining those workout classes was a good decision.
 I learned the right way to train and build muscle.
 Even though I didn’t gain a lot of muscle, I feel more energetic than before.